-If you’re considering pursuing online therapy through BetterHelp, you may wonder how much does therapy cost.
+If you’re considering pursuing online therapy through BetterHelp, you may wonder, "How much does therapy cost?"
 One of the benefits of online therapy platforms like BetterHelp is the affordability of subscriptions.
 There are a few subscription prices and cost-related factors to be aware of.

-How Much Does A BetterHelp Cost?
+How Much Does BetterHelp Cost?

-What Does A BetterHelp Include?
+What Does BetterHelp Include?

 BetterHelp provides an array of benefits for those who utilize the platform.
 With your BetterHelp subscription, you can participate in therapy with a licensed mental health professional remotely through video, voice, or in-app messaging sessions.